 A month ago I was sitting in my recliner reading a novel, when something caught my attention.
 I peered over the top of the page, scanning the room for anything out of the ordinary, when I spotted it.
 Nestled in the corner of the couch, half-hidden underneath a lap blanket . . . was a red throw pillow.
 I didn’t recall seeing it there when I sat down, and nobody had wandered through the room.
 At first I thought it could have been an escapee from the bedroom, attempting to blend in as it made its way toward the front door, and freedom?
 But it wasn’t a color I recalled seeing before.
 During an intense cross examination of my wife that evening, she admitted that her practice of using pillows to accent color combinations had spread to the living room.
 My mood switched to concerned.

 Slowly, but surely, the pillows spread.
 At one point I swore that the little buggers were procreating, evidenced by the fact that I’d go to bed with three pillows on the couch and the next morning I’d find four.
-Of course my wife told me I was crazy, letting my writers’ imagination get the better of me.
-The words echoed in my head…my writer’s imagination.
-Regardless, I had seen enough.
+Of course my wife told me I was crazy, letting my writers’ imagination get the better of me, but I had seen enough.
 I put my foot down (ironically on top of a pillow) and told her NO MORE PILLOWS!